ojw92/NLP-VOC/README.md

 Hello!

-This repository stores (lots of) notes, project files and data files that I have used to teach myself about natural language processing (NLP) for text classification.
+This repository contains notes and project files that I used to teach myself natural language processing (NLP) for text classification.

 Some of the concepts covered in the notes and projects of this repository include:

     * NLP & sentiment analysis
     * data preparation (preprocessing) for NLP
+    * BERT
     * word embeddings
     * convolutional neural network (CNN)
     * recurrent neural network (RNN)